‘A young woman, found this morning in Central Park…’ I begin, raising my badge as we approach the nurse bank.

 ‘I got to the edge of the park…they caught me…dragged me back in,’ Alex rasps as she recalls last night's events.

 ‘They?
 How many?’
 I ask, trying desperately to concentrate on her words as her tongue parts her lips in thought.
 Alex looks directly at me for the first time.
-I note her gaze holds more determination than I’ve ever seen in a victim's eyes, as I meet Alex’s piercing orbs.
+I note her gaze holds more determination than I’ve ever seen in a victim's eyes, as I meet Alex’s piercing orb.

 'Two, no three of them… I screamed with all my strength… No one helped me,’ Alex whispers as she breaks eye contact.
-A shiver travels through me in response to the power of Alex’s gaze and the desperation in her words.
+A shiver travels thru me in response to the power of Alex’s gaze and the desperation in her words.
 Oh god...
 I lower my head to my notebook to will my thoughts away.
 The anger simmering inside me on Alex’s behalf is near impossible to subdue.
 I swallow hard before I meet Alex's gaze once more.

 ‘Two or three Alex?’
 I ask softly, my conflicting need to support and investigate fighting for priority.